grame-cncm/faustdoc/src/tutorials/julia.md

 A [Julia backend](https://github.com/grame-cncm/faust/tree/master-dev/compiler/generator/julia) has recently be added in the Faust compiler.
 It allows to generate ready to use Julia code from any Faust DSP program.
 An [integration of the libfaust compiler](https://github.com/corajr/Faust.jl) in Julia has been developed by [Cora Johnson-Roberson](https://corajr.com), but will not be covered by this tutorial.

+## Instaling the required packages

+With a fresh Julia install, all required packages can be installed with the `julia packages.jl` command done in the architecture/julia folder.

 ## Using command line tools

 ### Generating Julia code